-Unlike WD40, a dry lubricant such as PTFE (Teflon) does not attract dirt or dust so it is great for exposed surfaces.
+Unlike WD40, a dry lubricant such as PTFE (Teflon)or Silicone spray does not attract dirt or dust so it is great for exposed surfaces.
 It has the versatility of a spray to penetrate hard-to-reach areas, and protects against moisture that can cause rust.
 In general, think about this lubricant for plastic surfaces.

 Now, you may be wondering, “What about Silicone spray?”
 Silicone spray will likely work for most of these applications, EXCEPT when under load, like the pulley axles, because it will wear off.
 So, if you only have one dry lubricant, get the PTFE spray.

 I use dry PTFE spray on the following parts of my Pilates equipment: